Mode veering and symmetry-protected crossings in conservative elastic waveguides: unified perturbation-theoretic interpretation and adaptive tracking: Methodology

+\textbf{Scenario 4---Symmetry-protected degeneracy (SPD).} A continuous symmetry (e.g., axisymmetry) forces eigenvalues to coincide over the entire wavenumber range ($a\equiv c$, $b\equiv0$).
+The eigenvectors are not unique but span a degenerate subspace in which any orthonormal basis is valid.
+Pointwise MAC therefore fails: numerically computed basis vectors may rotate arbitrarily, while the invariant subspace evolves smoothly.
+Subspace tracking (\cref{sec:spd}) is the physically correct approach.

-These four scenarios capture the essential behaviour of mode interactions in SAFE dispersion curves.
-The next subsections will provide rigorous mathematical backing for the observations summarised here, culminating in an adaptive algorithm that guarantees correct tracking regardless of whether the situation is a symmetry‑protected crossing or a strongly veering avoided crossing.
+These four scenarios capture the essential behaviour of mode interactions; the following subsections provide the rigorous mathematical basis for an adaptive algorithm that handles both symmetry‑protected crossings and veering robustly.